sagemath/trac_to_gh/Issue 5870.md

 # Issue 5870: Detect blas and atlas libraries for linbox on FreeBSD

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5870

 Original creator: pjeremy